gravitational/gravity/docs/5.x/index.md

 of your Cluster and to customize the process of creating a new Cluster (i.e. the installation of the Cluster).

-!!! tip "Gravity Roadmap Tip":
+!!! tip "Gravity Roadmap Tip"
     Kubernetes community is working on finalizing the cluster API spec.
 Once it becomes production ready, Gravity developers will be looking into adopting the future standard to replace the application manifest in the future.
 Meanwhile,